Punctal Plugs

 - Often sufficient for mild to moderate dry eye

-- Lower puncta drain majority of tears
+- Lower puncta drain much of the tear flow

-- Less risk of overflow tearing
+- Less risk of overflow tearing than plugging all four openings

 Both Upper and Lower

-- For more severe dry eye
+- For more severe aqueous-deficient dry eye

 - Maximizes tear retention